Charlie Blackmon Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- The Rays have the seventh-ranked team ERA across all league pitching staffs (3.88).
+- The Rays have the seventh-ranked team ERA among all MLB pitching staffs (3.89).

-- Rays pitchers combine to give up 134 home runs (1.1 per game), the fourth-fewest in baseball.
+- Rays pitchers combine to surrender 135 home runs (1.1 per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.